-Our education program, offered regularly on Sunday mornings and Wednesday evenings, presents renowned speakers, local thinkers and activists, and opportunities for small-group discussion on books, spirituality and the issues of the day.
-In recent years, our speakers have included Krista Tippett, Jonathan Kozol, John Shelby Spong, Bishop Gene Robinson, Diane Rehm, Kathleen Norris, James Carroll, Rabbi Arthur Waskow, evangelical Christian activists Richard Cizak and Shane Claiborne, and interfaith leaders from across Northeast Ohio.
+Our education program, offered regularly on Sunday mornings and Wednesday evenings, features renowned speakers, local thinkers and activists, and small-group discussions on books, spirituality, and the issues of the day.
+In recent years, our speakers have included Krista Tippett, Jonathan Kozol, John Shelby Spong, Bishop Gene Robinson, Diane Rehm, Kathleen Norris, James Carroll, Rabbi Arthur Waskow, evangelical Christian activists Richard Cizik and Shane Claiborne, and interfaith leaders from across Northeast Ohio.

 Music and art are at the heart of the way we worship God and reach out to the community.
 Trinity’s choir and other ensembles, including jazz and bluegrass bands, perform at weekly and special services, while lunchtime and evening concerts present the best of Northeast Ohio’s classical and jazz music.

 Trinity’s ministry of place is vital to our civic mission and our collaborative relationships with people and organizations in Greater Cleveland.
-In 2010, Trinity Commons was host to more than 1,600 events attended by more than 41,000 people.
+In 2015, Trinity Commons was host to more than 1,000 meetings and events attended by more than 17,000 people.